openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-drawing-components-rect.md

 # Rect

-The **\<Rect>** component is used to draw a rectangle.
+The **Rect** component is used to draw a rectangle.

 >  **NOTE**
 >
->  This component is supported since API version 9.
+>  This component is supported since API version 7.
 Updates will be marked with a superscript to indicate their earliest API version.

 ## Child Components